MBRC Planning Scheme - Overland flow path overlay

 What are the development requirements for land subject to the Overland flow overlay?

 The Overland flow path overlay development requirements can be found as part of the zone code that applies to the subject property.
 These requirements relate to the types of building permitted in the overland flow path and how they should be designed to minimise impacts on other properties and maintain the function of the flow path.
-So if your property is in the General residential zone, you will find the overland flow development requirements in the "Values and Constraints" section of the applicable precinct in the zone code.
+If your property is in the General residential zone, you will find the overland flow development requirements within the "Values and Constraints" section of the applicable precinct in the zone code of the planning scheme.